-There will be written examination paper of three hours.
+There will be examination of three hours.

 OBJECTIVES

 To give an exposure to some of the important laws essential and relevant for a business entity.
 To demonstrate an overview of laws related to Companies.
 To provide knowledge, comprehension and principles of Corporates.
 To construct the principles and ethical values of the business and professionals.